Cost & Aid

 Need-Based Aid at Olin

 In addition to this merit scholarship, the College is committed to meeting the full demonstrated financial need for those who apply by the appropriate deadline and are eligible for additional assistance.
-Similiar to the merit scholarship, our need-based aid program is available for eight semesters of full-time study.
+Similar to the merit scholarship, our need-based aid program is available for eight semesters of full-time study.
 Our process involves a single application – the Free Application for Federal Student Aid (FAFSA) – and is designed to be streamlined and equitable.

 Eligibility is determined by completion of the FAFSA.
 Currently, full need-based aid is awarded to U.S. Citizens and Eligible Non-Citizens.
 Limited need-based aid may be available for International students.